-English Church Architecture -
+English Church Architecture.

-NORTH FERRIBY, All Saints (SE 989 258) (April 2013)
+NORTH FERRIBY, All Saints (SE 735 881),

-(Bedrock: Upper Cretaceous, Lower Chalk)
+(Bedrock: Upper Cretaceous, Lower Chalk.)

-This is an early work by John Loughborough Pearson (1817-97), constructed in 1846-8 at a cost of £3,039.
-“The building is largely constructed of local brown sandstone [though it stands above chalk].
-The walls are made up of stones of irregular shape and size at uneven height intervals… and are reinforced by Mexborough stone dressings…” The church guide (4th edition, by D. Bulmer) goes on to describe the style as “Middle Pointed or Decorated” though it is more accurately represented as the geometrical style of the Early English/Decorated transition.
+This is one of Pearson's early churches, erected in 1846-8 in a quiet English style at a cost of £3,039.
+'The building is largely constructed of local brown sandstone [though it stands above chalk].
+The walls are made up of stones of irregular shape and size at uneven height intervals… and are reinforced by Mexborough stone dressings…' (Rev. David Bulman, A Guide to All Saints' Parish Church, North Ferriby, 4th edition, 2007).
+The building style is decribed in the church guide as 'Middle Pointed or Decorated' but is more accurately represented as the geometrical style of the Early English/Decorated transition, c.
+1280-1315.

 Furnishings in the building are not of great significance.
-The octagonal font is Victorian and not particularly remarkable, but its cover is modern and an unusual example of “mouseman” furniture by Thompson of Kilburn.
-The large monument retained from the church’s mediaeval predecessor and now re-set against the N. wall of the sanctuary, is a barely competent piece of work attributed by Pevsner to Thomas Steynor, commemorating Brigadier Luke Lillingston (d.
+The octagonal font is Victorian and not remarkable, but its cover is modern and an unusual example of 'mouseman' furniture by Thompson of Kilburn.
+The large monument retained from the church’s mediaeval predecessor and now re-set against the N. wall of the sanctuary, is a barely competent piece of work attributed by Pevsner to Thomas Steynor (c.
+1668-1731), commemorating Brigadier Luke Lillingston (d.
 1713) and his wife, Elizabeth (d.
 1699), and featuring the couple in effigy in utterly unconvincing poses, he holding a broken truncheon (the description in the church guide) in his right hand and looking towards the southwest and she appealing hysterically to the heavens, her hands clasped in front of her left shoulder in an unnatural attitude of prayer.